2017 Houston Astros season: April

-The Astros began the regular season at home versus the Seattle Mariners on April 3, 2017.
+The Astros commenced the 2017 regular season on April 3 on Opening Day, at home hosting the Seattle Mariners.
+Dallas Keuchel made his third consecutive Opening Day start for the Astros, with Félix Hernández as his counterpart.
+George Springer led off the Astros' offensive season with a home run.
+During the fourth inning, Carlos Correa homered.
+In the bottom of the sixth, Alex Bregman drew a leadoff base on balls, advanced to third on Jose Altuve's line drive single, and scored on Correa's sacrifice fly.
+Bregman also had a stolen base.
+Meanwhile, Keuchel remained in complete control, tossing seven two-hit shutout frames, two walks, and earned a game score of 75.
+Keuchel also earned the win while leading the Astros to a 3–0 decision.
+Luke Gregerson pitched the eighth inning to receive credit for the hold, and Ken Giles closed out the ninth to convert the save.
+Correa's home run on Opening Day was his second consecutive,. while Springer's home run was the first of his career on Opening Day, and tenth leadoff.
+The triumph was the fifth in succession on Opening Day for Houston, tying the club record set in 1977, and continuing into a winning streak of ten through 2022.

 One of the most memorable and debated manifestations to hallmark the 2017 season was Jose Altuve's height and style of play contrasts with that of New York Yankees right fielder Aaron Judge.
 At 6 ft 7 in and 280 lb, Judge was a rookie who emerged as his chief rival in the 2017 American League (AL) Most Valuable Player (MVP) race, eventually breaking the record for both home runs hit (52) and walks drawn (127) by a rookie while leading the AL. In July, a photo emerged of the pair standing side by side in game versus the Yankees that displayed their drastic size difference and became a viral phenomenon.

 Two Astros pitchers were awarded the AL Pitcher of the Month Award in the first two months of the season.
 In April, left-handed starting pitcher Dallas Keuchel posted a 5–0 win–loss record (W–L), allowing six runs in six games started and 1.21 earned run average (ERA) over 44 2/3 innings pitched (IP).
 It was his fourth career monthly award, making him the first Astros pitcher to win four; J. R. Richard was the other Astros pitcher who had won three.
 Keuchel joined Bartolo Colón, Félix Hernández, Justin Verlander as active pitchers who had won at least four.